 Incubators and accelerators

 One way for first-time business owners to develop their management skills and deal with fewer funding stresses is to join a startup incubator or accelerator.
-These are organizations which support new businesses with office space, guidance, and seed funding.
-Often several companies will work together in a shared space, receiving advice or instruction from experienced entrepreneurs.
+These are organizations that support new businesses with office space, guidance, and seed funding.
+Often, several companies will work together in a shared space, receiving advice or instruction from experienced entrepreneurs.
 As always, you’ll need to prepare a pitch or proposal for the incubator owners.

 Keep your options open: Alternative and non-traditional funding